mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 “Dang.
 In some ways, I feel like I wouldn’t be as scared coming out to people I don’t know than people I do know.”

-“Yeah, it can difficult being vulnerable to those you care about because you don’t want to lose them or feel that they’re judging you.”
+“Yeah, it can be difficult being vulnerable to those you care about because you don’t want to lose them or feel that they’re judging you.”

 As we were heading to Provo, it was around midnight.
 “It’s so late, but I kinda wanna cuddle with you,” Connor said.